zhouzhongyuan/blog/contents/articles/react-internals-part-two-componentWillMount-and-componentDidMount/index.md

 }
 ```

-`mountComponent` is seeking out a native element.
+`mountComponent` is working its way down to a native element.
 As long as `render()` returns a composite component element, it calls `render` again until it finally gets a native element.
 The problem is these sub composite components are not privy to the entire lifecycle.
 In other words, their `render` method is being called, but that's it.
 What we really need to do is properly mount all components.

 To fix this, let's have something else do the mounting for us